 Introduction

 In Sections 1.D and 1.E of DCN 22-14/82r0, issues regarding how MAC PDUs are processed and how subheaders are handled were discussed.
 These procedures have some security sublayer related dependencies, and this contribution provides text to resolve them.
-In particular this contribution provides text to cover recommendations 1.D.3, 1.D.5, and 1.E.2.
+In particular this contribution provides text to cover recommendations 1.D.1, 1.D.3, 1.D.5, and 1.E.2.

-1. Recommendation 1.D.3
+1. Recommendation 1.D.1 & 1.D.3

 Recommendation 1.D.3 in DCN 22-14/82r0 is as follows: